0xSickb0y/windcorp/README.md

 }
 while ($Exit -ne $True)
 ```

 The PowerShell script reads values from `C:\Users\brittanycr\hosts.txt`, processes them, and then executes the results using `Invoke-Expression`.

 ### Privilege Escalation

-To exploit the `checkserver.ps1` script, i've used our Account Operators privileges to reset the password of the user who owns the text file `hosts.txt` (brittanycr@windcorp.thm).
+To exploit the `checkserver.ps1` script, I used the Account Operators privileges to reset the password of the user who owned the text file `hosts.txt` (brittanycr@windcorp.thm).

 ```powershell
 $ Set-ADAccountPassword -Identity brittanycr -Reset -NewPassword (ConvertTo-SecureString -AsPlainText "PASSWORD_HERE" -Force)
 ```

-Unfortunately, the user `brittanycr` lacks WinRM privileges, so I created a `hosts.txt` file with my desired commands and transfered it to her home directory using SMB.
-I can leverage the previously discovered SMB share to move our file into place.
+Unfortunately, the user `brittanycr` lacked WinRM privileges, so I needed to create a `hosts.txt` and transfer it to her home directory.
+I leveraged the previously discovered SMB share to move the file into place.

 ![Pasted image 20240807224234](https://github.com/user-attachments/assets/0928748a-c8a9-498d-9ca4-d3ebcb1d4407)